 Inside: Honour your wiring in a noisy and busy world by crafting strategic, honest, and values-aligned goals that help you walk out your Life Vision.
-This post includes a Life-Vision Flow-Chart to help you get started.
+This post includes two lists of core values.

 Slow and steady is my favourite speed.
 A slow-moving body does not prevent me from being a vision-oriented person and skilled at setting meaningful goals that move me closer to my overarching life vision.